kobirhumayun/finance_management/README.md

 proxy_cache_bypass $http_upgrade;
 ```

-### TLS Guidance
+### TLS & subdomain checklist
-- Issue certificates for `finance.example.com` using Certbot or an ACME client integrated with the edge stack.
+- Issue certificates for every subdomain handled by the edge proxy (e.g., `finance.example.com`).
-- Redirect HTTP to HTTPS using an additional `server` block or `return 301 https://$host$request_uri;` inside the port 80 block once certificates are issued.
+- Uncomment and customize the HTTPS block in `nginx/conf.d/finance.conf` once certificates exist.
+- Add additional `server` blocks per subdomain/application and reload Nginx after editing.
 - Ensure the edge Nginx container is the only service joined to `edge_net` aside from application `*-web` containers.

 With this layout, the Next.js front end is the only component exposed to the shared edge network, while the API, MongoDB, and Redis remain protected on the private network.
+Nginx terminates TLS, routes requests by hostname, and forwards traffic to the appropriate internal service without opening host ports on the app stack.